brasov2de/DialogButtons/README.md

 }
 ```

-Important: I've noticed a bug: if you set the value to null, the PCF updateView won't be triggered, so the button won't be dissabled.
+Important: I've noticed a bug in the PCF runtime: if you set the value to null, the PCF updateView won't be triggered (at least for now), so the button won't be dissabled.
 To work arround that, set the value to something like ",".
 That won't break the PCF, but the button will be disabled.

 ![DisablesAndWhite](./Docs/imgs/DisabledAndWhite.gif)

-# Examples for
+# Form-Scripting Examples (use cases)

-&#10071; &#10071; &#10071; In the project there is a folder named **FormScripting** when you can find examples which can be used on the form.
+&#10071; &#10071; &#10071; In the project there is a folder named **FormScripting** where you can find examples which can be used on the form.

 In order to avoid writing the same code over and over again, there is a "FormDialog.js", having some base functionality for working with the form transformed in a dialog.
-It is a kind of library which is called by passing the **formContext**, the **attributeNames** that will be used to grab the input, the name of the attribute of type optionset primary bound to the PCF "*actionAttributeName*" and if it should automatically set all these attributes on submit mode Never **autosetOnSubmitModeNever**.
+It is a library which is called by passing the **formContext**, the **attributeNames** that will be used to grab the input, the name of the attribute of type optionset (primary bound to the PCF) "*actionAttributeName*" and if it should automatically set all these attributes on submit mode Never or not **autosetOnSubmitModeNever**.
 The result contains:
- - **getIsDirty** : it tells if the defined attributes are changed
+ - **getIsDirty** : method which tell if the defined attributes are changed
  - **attributes** : an array with the attributes corresponding to the defined attribute names
  - **applyDisabled** : when working with dynamic "disabledButtons", you can use this method to set the value for the attribute bound to disabledButtons, by defining a function which returns which attributes should be disabled.
 It wil automatically attach to "onChange" of this attributes, and recalculate the new disabled buttons.
  ```javascript